hunterirving/gpt_http/readme.md

 # GPT_HTTP (ChatGPT for Vintage Web Browsers)

-GPT_HTTP is a Flask-based web application that allows users to interact with OpenAI's GPT models through a web interface.
+GPT_HTTP is a Flask-based web application that lets users interact with OpenAI's GPT models through a web interface.
-It is designed to be compatible with vintage machines, including early Macintoshes, by formatting responses with characters and HTML tags suitable for older systems.
+It is designed to be compatible with vintage systems, including early Macintoshes, by formatting responses with characters and HTML tags suitable for older machines.

 ![ChatGPT client running on a vintage Macintosh Plus](readme_images/macintosh_plus.jpg)